-He had already introduced the F13, E14, G14 and P14 classes of 4-6-0 and they had all fallen significantly short of hopes and expectations.
-His final throw of the 4-6-0 dice was the T14 class which produced marginally better performance characteristics than its predecessors but with the same liabilities of heavy coal and water consumption combined with the serious ongoing ailment of hot axle boxes that afflicted all his 4-6-0s.
+Having already introduced the F13, E14, G14 and P14 classes of 4-6-0 which had all fallen significantly short of hopes and expectations.
+Drummond's final throw of the 4-6-0 dice was the T14 class which produced marginally better performance characteristics than its predecessors but with the same liabilities of heavy coal and water consumption combined with the serious ongoing ailment of hot axle boxes that afflicted all his 4-6-0s.

 |All were based at Nine Elms from new and were used exclusively

 on expresses to Bournemouth and Salisbury.
 Perhaps it says a great deal about